Onboarding (QA Testers)

 QA Reviewed (Coding Only): These cards were tested by a QA member and issues were identified.
 Someone from coding team will address the identified issues and send the cards to the Ready for Retest column.

-Complete (Coding Only): These cards work perfectly and require no further testing!
+Complete: These cards work perfectly and require no further testing!
 With luck, we’ll never look at them again.
 (If we need to reopen them, a QA lead will move them back to Ready For QA as appropriate.)

-Final Review (LD Only): These cards were tested by a QA member and issues were identified.
+Review Returned (LD Only): These cards were tested by a QA member and issues were identified.
 Someone from LD/Navmesh team will address the identified issues and send the cards to the Ready For QA column.

 Coding Clickup Workflow